 You don't have to panic once your check engine light turns on.
 There are many automotive scan tools (On-Board Diagnostic 2) on the market today that with help you with troubleshooting and diagnostics.
-Here is a comprehensive review of three most popular models.
+Here is a comprehensive review of five most popular and best OBD2 scanner models.

 ANCEL AD310 Classic